Animation Events

 Create and capture animation events to run functions in code when your animation hits a specific location.

 In Airship animation events are passed to Typescript through the AnimationEventListener component.
 If you add this component to your animator it will pass along events from your animations.
-For custom data you can create a ScriptableObject of type AnimationEventData.
+Airship Characters have this component by default.

 To setup an event use Unity's animation event system either in the animation clip itself using the animation window, or on an FBX using the inspector window.